-The student has the right to cancel the enrollment agreement and obtain a refund of charges paid trough attendance at the first class session, or the seventh day after enrollment, whichever is the later but not including the registration fee of \$195.00, book fee \$50, live scan \$52.00 uniform fee \$30.00, however State board exam \$108.00 is refunded, if the student has already paid for it.
+The student has the right to cancel the enrollment agreement and obtain a refund of charges paid trough attendance at the first class session, or the seventh day after enrollment, whichever is the later.
+The book fee \$50, live scan \$55.00 uniform fee \$30.00, STRF fee \$0.00 are non-refundable after the cancellation period.
 A student may not cancel by telephoning the school or not attending the class.

 After the end of cancellation period, the student also has the right to stop school at any time; and has the right to receive a pro rata refund if the student has completed 60 percent or less of the program less the registration fee, cost of book(s) and uniform.
 The refund is to be paid within 45 days after the cancellation date.